Skin problems

 There is no cure for vitiligo in dogs.
 The lack of pigmentation is an aesthetic issue more than anything else.
 In human beings, people with vitiligo are “significantly more likely to suffer from depression”[7].
 However, the lack or changes in pigment have no quantifiable adverse effects on a dog's mental well-being.
 Some claim to use home remedies for vitiligo in dogs, but none have any scientific backing to prove effectiveness.

 However, there are two things to be considerate of if our dog has vitiligo.
 The first is that the lack of pigment can make them more susceptible to sun damage.
 For this reason, we need to be extra careful when protecting these dogs from the sun.
 The other main aspect is to do with immunosuppression.
 If the dog has a compromised immune system, then they will need to have it strengthened.
-This means vaccinations, deworming, proper diet and general care for their well-being.
+This means vaccinations, deworming, proper diet, and general care for their well-being.
 If you think your dog has vitiligo, you need to take them to the vet for an accurate diagnosis.
-They may not prescribe anything specific, but it is vital it is diagnosed correctly. if not, a more serious condition might be the cause and we do not apply the right treatment.
+They may not prescribe anything specific, but it is vital it is diagnosed correctly.
+If not, a more serious condition might be the cause and we do not apply the right treatment.
+In addition, regular check-ups can help monitor the condition and ensure any underlying health issues are promptly addressed.

 This article is purely informative.
 AnimalWised does not have the authority to prescribe any veterinary treatment or create a diagnosis.
 We invite you to take your pet to the veterinarian if they are suffering from any condition or pain.